There’s a word I hear from nonprofit leaders more than any other.

 Ok, that’s probably not a big surprise.
 Leading a nonprofit can feel completely overwhelming.
 And the biggest reason is that it can be hard for nonprofit leaders to wrap their heads around all the things they need to attend to.

-One of the more popular posts I wrote in the last year was called “The 14 Attributes of a Thriving Nonprofit”.
+One of the more popular posts I’ve written was called “The 14 Attributes of a Thriving Nonprofit”.

 Sure it was popular, but what was I thinking?
 Fourteen attributes?
 Really?